 The QR code is a Quick Response Code.
 It’s similar to an old-fashioned barcode or UPC code.
-Yet it’s different from a bar code in that it can store an unlimited amount of info within a symbol — and a quick scan of that symbol reveals a wealth of info that is helpful.
+Yet it’s different from a bar code in that it can store an unlimited amount of info within a symbol.
+A quick scan of a QR code will reveal a wealth of info that is helpful for the end user.

 A QR code is better than a barcode or UPC because:

-- It can be regularly updated to reflect timely and new info; and
+- It can be regularly updated to reflect timely and new info.

 Clever Ways To Use Custom QR Codes

 It’s actually amazing how many unique ways that custom QR codes are being used these days!

-First, before we get to all the fun uses for QR codes in everyday life, let’s look at some great examples.
+Before we get to all the fun uses for QR codes in your own everyday life, let’s look at some great examples.

 - 8 Great Ways To Use Custom QR Codes

 - 10 Creative Ways To Use QR Codes For Marketing